codsen/codsen/packages/ast-monkey-traverse/readme.md

 ------------------------|----------------|----------------------
 `{`                     |                |
 `depth`                 | Integer number | Zero is root, topmost level.
 Every level deeper increments `depth` by `1`.
+`path`                  | String         | The path to the current value.
+The path uses exactly the same notation as the popular [object-path](https://www.npmjs.com/package/object-path) package.
+For example, `a.1.b` would be: input object's key `a` > value is array, take `1`st index (second element in a row, since indexes start from zero) > value is object, take it's key `b`.
 `topmostKey`            | String         | When you are very deep, this is the topmost parent's key.
 `parent`                | Type of the parent of current element being traversed | A whole parent (array or a plain object) which contains the current element.
 Its purpose is to allow you to query the **siblings** of the current element.
 `}`                     |                |